Implementation Plans & Progress Reports

 - 6. Complete an annual progress report.
 Revisit and update the implementation plan.
 (See due dates above).

-Review Implementation Plans from other departments and campus units.
-This presents an opportunity for your department/campus unit to identify similar goals and foster collaboration.
+Review Implementation Plans from other units.
+This presents an opportunity for your unit to identify similar goals and foster collaboration.
 These are working documents.
-Departments and campus units are encouraged to update their plans as progress is made.
+Units are encouraged to update their plans as progress is made.
 Must have a Mines email address to access this repository.